RECIPES & NUTRITION

 While AIP may feel daunting and restrictive, many healthy recipes can be easily adjusted to fit the bill.

-Some great Parsley Health recipes you can try out if you’re going AIP include:
+Here are some great Parsley Health recipes you can try if you’re going AIP.

-• Easy Wild Salmon Salad : To make AIP-friendly, just exclude the sundried tomatoes and added black pepper to taste.
+• Easy Wild Salmon Salad : Just exclude the sundried tomatoes and black pepper.

-• Bison Burgers : Ditch the tomato slice on top, opt for some fresh cucumber or red onions instead, and skip out on sprinkling with black pepper.
+• Bison Burgers : Ditch the tomato slice on top, opt for some fresh cucumber or red onions instead, and skip out on the black pepper.

-• Green Detox Smoothie : Replace the almond butter with coconut butter or avocado and swap our Parsley Health Rebuild plant-based protein powder for some collagen peptides and you’re good to go!
+• Green Detox Smoothie : Replace the almond butter with coconut butter or avocado and swap our Parsley Health Rebuild plant-based protein powder for some collagen peptides.

 How to know if the AIP diet worked for you

-For those suffering with symptoms related to autoimmune disease including fatigue , muscle and joint pain, bloating , gas , rashes, hair loss and overall body aches, reduction in these symptoms can often be an obvious indication that AIP is working.
-In addition to reduction in overt physical symptoms, getting tested by your doctor for changes in inflammatory markers and the health of the gut microbiome is the most objective way to ensure the diet has produced a decrease in inflammation in the body.
+For those suffering with symptoms related to autoimmune disease, including fatigue , muscle and joint pain, bloating , gas , rashes, hair loss, and body aches, reduction in these symptoms can often be an obvious indication that AIP is working.
+You may also wish to get tested for changes in inflammatory markers.

-At Parsley Health, we have seen success and even complete disease remission in those with autoimmune conditions such as multiple sclerosis, eosinophilic esophagitis, systemic lupus erythematosus, and inflammatory bowel disease, among others!
+At Parsley Health, we have seen success in those with autoimmune conditions such as multiple sclerosis, eosinophilic esophagitis, systemic lupus erythematosus, and inflammatory bowel disease, among others.

-One member came to us with eosinophilic esophagitis, an autoimmune cause of reflux, and with the AIP diet combined with a gut healing protocol we use at Parsley Health, her disease completely resolved.
+One member came to us with eosinophilic esophagitis, an autoimmune cause of reflux, and with the AIP diet combined with a gut-healing protocol we use at Parsley Health, her condition completely resolved.

 Our takeaway

-• AIP can be extremely effective for individuals with a diagnosed autoimmune disease who have tried other dietary changes without a successful change in symptoms.
+AIP can be extremely effective for individuals with a diagnosed autoimmune disease who have tried other dietary changes but who did not see a reduction in symptoms.

-• The autoimmune protocol is best used as a tool to help personalize the diet to include the foods that help individuals feel their best while keeping inflammation and symptoms to a minimum.
-It should not be followed long-term.
+The autoimmune protocol is best used as a tool to help personalize the diet to include the foods that help individuals feel their best while keeping inflammation and symptoms to a minimum.
+AIP should not be followed long-term.

 Kelly Candela is a registered Dietitian Nutritionist with six years of experience in the health and wellness field, four of which have been spent right here at Parsley Health supporting members with everything from gut issues and autoimmune disease to cardiometabolic health concerns and fertility.
 She holds a Master's of Science in Nutrition from one of the leading science-based natural medicine schools in the country, Bastyr University, and completed her dietetic internship at Sea Mar Community Health Center in Seattle, WA.